 What Attorneys Should Know About California Appeal Bonds

 The attorney will be relied upon to prepare the bond wording and calculate the bond amount.
 The good news here is that California keeps these two aspects of the matter simple – to a degree.

 California statutes suggest standard, fill-in-the-blank bond language so there should not be much, if any, negotiation over the wording; however, that language is not required.
 Our office nearly always sees the standard wording used.

 The state also keeps the calculation of the bond amount simple.
 The amount of the appeal bond must be 1.5 times the judgment (Code Civ Proc., § 917.1, subd. b).
 The same amount is used if lodging cash security directly with the court, but a higher amount would be used if going the personal surety route, which is not often used.
 Additional refinement might apply, but we nearly always see that as the case.
 Visit Code Civ Proc., § 917.1 for full details.

 Unfortunately for California litigants, the 1.5 times the judgment rule is steeper than what they would find in most – possibly all – other states.
 One silver lining can be found in Rule 26(c), which lists recoverable costs and includes the cost of obtaining an appeal bond.
 An experienced attorney might even use this nugget as a negotiating tactic prior to obtaining the bond.

-In some ways, California keeps certain aspects of the appeal bond process easy, while others are a little more problematic.
+In some ways, the rules keeps certain aspects of the California appeal bonds process easy, while others are a little more problematic.
 Qualifying for a bond on an uncollateralized basis can be quickly determined.
 If collateral is required, then cash is the fastest route to go, while a letter of credit will hold up the process until the bank has issued its document, so our best advice is to reach out early to a bond agent to discuss the defendant’s financial situation.
 A brief chat can shed light on what a judgment debtor might be facing, even if done generally in nature.